 Originally only the Bean or Bubble Corals - now we have Starburst Corals as well!
 (2 Galleries)

-Most members of this family are not anchored to the substrate and do look like mushrooms.
-(3 Galleries)
+Most members of this family are not anchored to the substrate and do look quite like mushrooms.
+(4 Galleries)

-A new family of large polyped corals that includes the brain corals.
-(2 Galleries)
+A newly created family of large polyped hard corals that includes the brain corals.
+(1 Album, 2 Galleries)

 Identified by the presence of wart-like growths on their surface and a brush like appearance when feeding.
 Branching in structure.